 - At 700 BOB (~$100 USD) for the entire 3-day tour, it was fantastic value!

-The driver only spoke Spanish, which we knew in advance, and that was fine (particularly for the price paid).
+The Bolivia salt flats tour driver only spoke Spanish, which we knew in advance, and that was fine (particularly for the price paid).
 But he didn’t speak much at all.
 Typically when we would arrive somewhere, he would tell us the name of the place and how much time we would spend there.
 And that was it.
 We didn’t learn anything.
 And some places, we would just wander around on our own, not really knowing where to go.

 Things could have been much worse, but they also could have been better.
-We figured out that if you really want a great guide, you need to pay more than the meager 700 BOB that we spent on this Bolivia salt flats tour.
+If you really want a great guide, you need to pay more than the meager 700 BOB that we spent on this Bolivia salt flats tour.

 If you are taking a roundtrip tour, returning to Uyuni, you can store your bags with the tour operator or your hotel/hostel.
 If so, only pack the essentials.

 👙 Bathing suit: You’ll need something to wear into the hot springs.

-- Sunscreen: It is easy to get fried at in the high altitude under the beaming sun.
+😎 Sun protection: It is easy to get fried in the high altitude under the beaming sun.
 While you can find it in Uyini, it’s best to stock up on sunscreen and lip balm before your adventure.
 Don’t forget to pack a good hat and sunglasses.

 🔋 Backup battery: We found it tough to keep our devices charged during the 3-day tour due to a lack of electricity and power outlets.
 But we use this powerful yet small backup battery which recharges our phone and camera many times over.

 ♨️ Towel: You’ll need a towel to dry off from any showers and after a dip in the hot springs.
 We love this lightweight, quick-drying, travel towel.

 🚽 Toilet paper: Some of the toilets are BYO-TP.
 Be prepared.

 🚻 Toiletries: You know what you need, so just don’t forget to pack it.
 Toothbrush, toothpaste, soap, deodorant, medicine, tampons, etc.

 For more packing tips and a complete pack list of what we used throughout our entire South America trip, check out our Ultimate Travel Packing Checklist.

-Where to Stay in Uyuni Before/After the Tour
+Where to Stay in Uyuni Before & After the Tour